zorbathut/icanfixit/README.md

 ". . ."

+"And trapped us in this closet."

+". . ."

 "Maybe that would have been a good idea, boss?"

 ". . .
 Yes, Sparkles.
 That would have been a good idea."